jt196/vanilla-cookbook/docs/manual/ingredients.md

 ## Conversion

 _tldr;_ Set your default measurement system in the settings, or change it in the dropdown below the ingredients.
+Metric, imperial are supported well, US Cups/Volumetric is supported, kind of.

 At the bottom of the ingredients section is a rather nifty feature, ingredient conversion.